 The Investment Manager will manage interest rate risk by purchasing only short-term fixed income securities.
 The Investment Manager will target a dollar-weighted average maturity range for Florida PRIME based on its interest rate outlook.
-The Investment Manager will formulate its interest rate outlook by analyzing a variety of factors, such as current and expected U.S. economic growth; current and expected interest rates and inflation; and the

-Federal Reserve Board's monetary policy.
+The Investment Manager will formulate its interest rate outlook by analyzing a variety of factors, such as current and expected U.S. economic growth; current and expected interest rates and inflation; and the Federal Reserve Board's monetary policy.
 The Investment Manager will generally shorten Florida PRIME's dollar-weighted average maturity when it expects interest rates to rise and extend Florida PRIME's dollar-weighted average maturity when it expects interest rates to fall.
-The remaining maturity of securities purchased by the Investment Manager shall not exceed 762 days for government floating rate notes/variable rate notes and will not exceed 397 days for other securities.
+In order to meet the investment grade ratings criteria of Standard & Poor's for a pool, the remaining maturity of securities purchased by the Investment Manager shall not exceed 762 days for government floating rate notes/variable rate notes and will not exceed 397 days for all other securities; provided, however, that if not required by the ratings criteria of the applicable NRSRO that is providing an investment grade rating to the pool and to the extent consistent with the portfolio criteria of GASB 79, longer term floating rate/variable rate notes that are U.S. government securities may be owned by Florida PRIME.